 space activities: math and literacy spaced-themed centers for kindergarten.
 Have fun with these activities while learning about stars and planets.

 Our students started showing an interest in space, so we decided to start an inquiry in our classroom.
-We planned activities, and centers based around space and we did them over 2 weeks.
+We planned activities and centers based around space, and we did them over 2 weeks.

-During this time, we watched videos, read books and did research to learn more about, and answer questions about space.
-Hopefully this post will give you some ideas for your math and literacy centers during your space inquiry.
+Hopefully, this post will give you some ideas for your math and literacy centers during your space inquiry.

 Star Sight Words